 Empowering people with hands-on support

-On Safer Internet Day 2018, working with Internet Matters, EE trained thousands of frontline employees across over 600 retail outlets, preparing them to offer support on safety features on devices and parental controls as well as directing customers to resources to help tackle difficult subjects like cyberbullying.
+In addition to these online resources, BT and Internet Matters continue to collaborate on staff initiatives and upskilling.
+On Safer Internet Day 2018, working with Internet Matters, EE trained thousands of frontline employees at over 600 retail outlets, preparing them to offer support on safety features on devices and parental controls.

 Utilising controls and tech tools

-Internet Matters house easy to follow guides for BT’s free parental controls for home and mobile, public wi-fi, and on-demand TV content.
+Internet Matters houses easy to follow guides for BT’s free parental controls for home and mobile, public wi-fi, and on-demand TV content.
 We feature PlusNet’s SafeGuard and how this allows parents to block numerous categories of online content such as pornography, gambling and hate sites.
-We look at EE’s Content Lock which helps to keep children safe online by blocking 18-rated content.
-Content Lock has three settings – Strict, Moderate and Off so you can choose exactly what level of security you’d like.
+We also include EE’s Content Lock which helps to keep children safe online by blocking 18-rated content.

 Why support Internet Matters

 Technology alone cannot ensure the protection of children online.
-So, together with Virgin, Talk Talk and Sky, they invested in creating Internet matters to reach 90 percent of UK homes to provide education and advice to parents to help children build their online resilience.
-It is a organisation that continues to be essential in helping the UK lead the way in child internet safety.
+So, together with Virgin, Talk Talk and Sky, BT invested in creating Internet Matters to reach 90 percent of UK homes to provide education and advice to parents to help children build their online resilience.
+It is an organisation that continues to be essential in helping the UK lead the way in child internet safety.